Loughborough University Research Publications

 Bullard, JE, Harrison, SP, Baddock, MC, Drake, N, Gill, TE, McTainsh, G, Sun, Y (2011) Preferential dust sources: A geomorphological classification designed for use in global dust-cycle models, Journal of Geophysical Research F: Earth Surface, 116(4), ISSN: 0148-0227.
 DOI: 10.1029/2011JF002061.

-Van Pelt, RS, Zobeck, TM, Baddock, MC, Cox, JJ (2010) Design, construction, and calibration of a portable boundary layer wind tunnel for field use, Transactions of the ASABE, 53(5), pp.1413-1422, ISSN: 2151-0032.
+Van Pelt, RS, Zobeck, TM, Baddock, MC, Cox, JJ (2010) Design, construction, and calibration of a portable boundary layer wind tunnel for field use, Transactions of the Asabe, 53(5), pp.1413-1422, ISSN: 2151-0032.

 Strong, CL, Bullard, J, Dubois, C, McTainsh, GH, Baddock, M (2010) Impact of wildfire on interdune ecology and sediments: an example from the Simpson Desert, Australia, ISSN: 0140-1963.